AltTechLTD/RxBus/README.md

     }
 ```

-6. Post and event with
+6. Post an event with
 ```kotlin
 RxBus.post(Event())
 ```